 Parents shudder at the thought of inadvertently placing their child in some kind of social or other peer peril.
 Kids know this and may use it to turn up the volume on their parents' anxiety.

 Become a detective, Klapow says.
 "Look at the truthfulness of the statement.
 Be a rational observer.
 Is that true?
 How true is it?"
-Ask your child to help you understand why he would get beat up if you don't let him wear a certain hat and then respond accordingly.
+Ask your child to help you understand why they would get beat up if you don't let them wear a certain hat and then respond accordingly.
 Your teen may actually have a good point.
 "It's not all manipulation," Klapow says.

-But if you find that your teen is using this method to play you and get what she wants, lay down the law.
+But if you find that your teen is using this method to play you and get what they want, lay down the law.
 Let your child know that attempting to manipulate you in this way is totally unacceptable and deliver a consequence.

 Stay the Course

 The most important thing for you to do is be consistent.
 "Over time, consistency is the difference between success and failure," Klapow says.